Jayne Kamin-Oncea-USA TODAY Sports. Pictured: Philadelphia Eagles quarterback Carson Wentz

 On Feb.
 3, 2019, two NFL teams will meet at Mercedes-Benz Stadium in Atlanta with the Lombardi Trophy on the line.
 Here is each team’s chance to reach the Super Bowl and win the title.

 Last year’s Super Bowl participants are the most likely teams to represent their respective conferences in the championship game.
 The New England Patriots and Philadelphia Eagles are the only squads with better than a 10% chance of winning it all.
-Oddsmakers at 5Dimes also list the Patriots (+660) and Eagles (+1000) as clear favorites.
+Oddsmakers also listed the Patriots (+660) and Eagles (+1000) as clear favorites.

 In a tier below the top contenders are the Pittsburgh Steelers (9.3%), New Orleans Saints (7.4%), Los Angeles Rams (7.4%) and Minnesota Vikings (7.0%).
 Combined, the six most likely champions win the Super Bowl nearly 70% of the time in our simulations.